Did you know you can paint upholstery with latex paint? All you need is textile medium to achieve a soft and durable finish!

 Well worth the weird looks and visits from neighbors who couldn’t believe I was painting an upholstered chair with latex paint.

-EASY THRIFT STORE CHAIR UPHOLSTERY MAKEOVER: How to Paint Upholstery with Latex Paint
+How to Paint Upholstery With Latex Paint

 Materials You’ll Need…

-- an upholstered chair
+- an upholstered chair with solid structure

 - Upholstery cleaner

-- Scotchgard™ Fabric & Upholstery Protector
+- Fabric & upholstery protector

 Tools You’ll Need…